info@remote-monitoring.co.uk

 Fire alarm monitoring relies on fast, accurate communication with keyholders – individuals who can attend site in an emergency.
 If these details are incorrect or out of date, response times can be delayed and compliance affected.

 Unfortunately, many businesses forget to update their keyholder information when staff change roles or leave the company.
+This is especially risky for lone workers who may be relying on a swift response if an incident occurs while they are on-site alone.

 At RMS, we work with clients to keep keyholder data current and confirmed, ensuring smooth communication during an incident.
 We recommend reviewing and verifying your keyholder list at least every 6 months.